 Now before you embark on your journey, need to be on the lookout for the younger looking kids who will come up to you offering to lead you to the tannery free of charge (yeah right!).
 Usually they'll end up taking you to their families leather shop where they'll get a cut from whatever you end up buying.
 That's why I highly recommend trying to find the tannery yourself, even if it means getting a bit lost.

 Address: Fes el Bali, the oldest medina quarter of the city, near the Saffarin Madrasa along the river.
 Just use google maps until you start to smell a strong odor and use your nose from there.

 2. AL ATTARINE MADRASA

-This small courtyard is a stunning example of the intricacies of islamic architecture.
+This small courtyard is a stunning example of islamic architecture.
 Built in the 14th century by Marandi sultan Abu Sa’id Uthman II, the madrasa marks the entrance to the medina's historic spice market.
 A firsthand experience of the greatness islamic culture can achieve.

 Price: 10 dirhams (~1 USD)

 Address: It's located along Rue Talaa Kebira in the Fez Medina, not far from the Kairaouine Mosque and University

 Photo by GME